mmayo888/ImageFilter/README.md

 You will probably need to remove the filename attribute first, however, as string attributes are likely to cause problems for many WEKA classifiers.

-A second, harder image classification dataset concerning with distinguishing between two different species of [dogs](https://github.com/mmayo888/ImageFilter/raw/master/dogs.zip) is also available.
+A second, harder image classification dataset concerned with distinguishing between three different types of vehicle is also available in the package’s data directory.

 ###6.
 Running image filters from the command line